circularlizard/OSM-Tools/docs/SPECIFICATION.md

   * **Formatting:** The PDF should be styled for readability (e.g., table layouts, clear headers) and suitable for printing to take on expeditions.
   * **Content:** Like the spreadsheet, the PDF must reflect the currently applied filters and access controls.

+### **3.7 Admin: Members views & data quality**

+* **Scope:** Administrator-only views for exploring member datasets and identifying data quality issues.
+* **Members list view:**
+  * Administrators must be able to view a sortable list of members for the selected section.
+  * The list must support **progressive enrichment**: a usable list appears quickly, with member detail fields populating incrementally.
+* **Member data issues view:**
+  * Administrators must be able to view derived issue categories, including:
+    * Missing/incomplete member contact information.
+    * Missing/incomplete other contacts.
+    * Missing doctor information.
+    * Emergency contact duplicates a primary contact.
+* **Security:** Member contact/medical data is sensitive and must not be persisted to localStorage.

 ## **4\.
 Data Management Strategy**

 ### **4.1 Master Data Source**